WinWins-YT/YoutubeExplode.Unhohlified/Readme.md

     <img src="favicon.png" alt="Icon" />
 </p>

-**YoutubeExplode** is a library that provides an interface to query metadata of YouTube videos, playlists and channels, as well as to resolve and download video streams and closed caption tracks.
+**YoutubeExplode.Unhohlified** is a library that provides an interface to query metadata of YouTube videos, playlists and channels, as well as to resolve and download video streams and closed caption tracks.
 Behind a layer of abstraction, this library works by scraping raw page data and exploiting reverse-engineered internal endpoints.
+And all of this without russophobia.

 > 📝 Want to learn more about how YouTube works under the hood?
 > [Read this article](https://tyrrrz.me/blog/reverse-engineering-youtube-revisited).